Numerical python

 Higher performance, opt_einsum makes sure that the result is easy for the computer and not only the human:

-Optimized einsum can significantly reduce the overall execution time of einsum-like expressions by optimizing the expression’s contraction order and dispatching many operations to canonical BLAS, cuBLAS, or other specialized routines.
+Optimized einsum can significantly reduce the overall execution time of einsum-like expressions by optimising the expression’s contraction order and dispatching many operations to canonical BLAS, cuBLAS, or other specialized routines.
 Optimized einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, JAX, and Autograd arrays as well as potentially any library which conforms to a standard API.

 Alternate URL?